v4iv/theleakycauldronblog/src/pages/blog/sending-mass-mail-from-google-sheet-using-scripts.md

   Leverage the power of Google Script to run email campaigns, right from your Google Sheet.
 ---
-Ever have a list of Name and Email
+Ever find yourself with a list of